-- Two articles - 3 reps and an online course - 4 reps.
-Once you have gained confidence in choosing a profession and that your skills are more than enough for real tasks, it's time to get hands-on experience and real feedback.
+- Once you have gained confidence in choosing a profession and your background is enough for real tasks, it's time to get hands-on experience and real feedback.
 At this stage, you can no longer mindlessly click on vacancies and dream of six-digit numbers in the "salary" column.
 It is necessary to formulate your capabilities and act purposefully clearly.
 Most likely, your first job will not be your childhood dream.
 But there you can learn everything useful in the future for a successful career.

-- No pain, no game.
+- Practice makes perfect.
 Of course, understanding technical processes can come in handy, but more to optimize and improve the quality of your work.
 If you have a technical mind, then everything else is not a problem.
 The main thing is to understand the structure of business processes.
 Again, there is plenty of materials and literature on the Internet for every taste.
 Plus, courses - there you can also get feedback from colleagues and teachers.

 As for personal qualities, BA must:

-- Systems thinking skills.
-See a full picture and validate the requirements based on the knowledge of the enterprise as a whole;
+- Perfect the operational mindset.
+You should be able to see a full picture and validate the requirements based on the knowledge of the enterprise as a whole

-- Interpersonal and communication skills — written and oral — the ability to tailor the message to different audiences;
+- Improve interpersonal and communication skills — written and oral — the ability to tailor the message to different audiences

 Short Checklist For Business Analyst Skillset covers: